The Uncertain Future of American Libraries

 6. Since ~2000, libraries have faced increasing pressure to offer their books online to remain relevant within the digital age.
 Except, due to point , most libraries have no engineering staff.
 They have neither the leverage nor the resources to create and manage an online lending system.
 And they are terrified about the idea of doing getting sued, because that means they lose their jobs and their ability to serve the public.
 This makes Libraries helpless and vulnerable.

 7. OverDrive (& Libby) -- run by the Japanese for-profit, Rakuten -- exploits this vulnerability and fills this digital divide for libraries by negotiating ebook access through publishers.
 Titles are made digitally available to libraries at a significant markup (e.g. ~5x).
-If this weren't bad enough for libraries, OverDrive forces libraries to forgo their first sale doctrine (the thing which allows them to buy and lend out their own books) and instead settle for a lease model where the library the library only gets to lend out the book for 1-2 years .
+If this weren't bad enough for libraries, OverDrive pushes libraries in the direction of forgoing their first sale doctrine (the thing which allows them to buy and lend out their own books) and instead offers a watered down lease model where the library has to pay over and over again to lease and lend books.
 So the libraries (which we fund as tax payers) spend 5x the Amazon cost of a book, and we only get a ~2 year lease before we have to renew our purchase.
 What is the alternative for libraries?
 Not having the digital books patrons want?

 8. In 2007 the Internet Archive received official Special Library (Rush Brandis, California State Library) accreditation by the State of California.
 In 2011, being one of the few non-profit archives and libraries with an engineering staff, the Internet Archive piloted its own online Controlled Digital Lending (https://controlleddigitallending.org) program on OpenLibrary.org, backed by its physical book collections.